James Harris (North Carolina politician): Early life

 In 1830 or 1832, Harris was born into slavery, with both black and white heritage, in Granville County, North Carolina.
 On August 3, 1840 he began an apprenticeship with Charles Allen to learn to be a carpenter.
 Later, he was a self-employed carpenter or upholsterer in Raleigh, North Carolina.
 He became free at 18 years of age.
 A certificate of his freedom was issued by the Granville County Clerk's office in 1848.

-He left the state and attended Oberlin College in Ohio for two years.
-He moved to Chatham, Ontario, in the 1850s and was a member of the Chatham Vigilance Committee, which was established before the American Civil War by black abolitionists.
+Harris left the state and attended Oberlin College in Ohio for two years.
+He moved to Chatham, Ontario, in the 1850s.
+Later in the decade he became involved in anti-slavery activities and joined the Chatham Vigilance Committee, which was established by black abolitionists.
 Its objective was to prevent people from being kidnapped from Canada and returned or sold into slavery in the United States.
 Some of the members of the group were graduates of Oberlin College in Ohio.
-He was an agent of the National Emigration Convention.
+In 1858, he was appointed to serve as the National Emigration Convention's agent in Chatham.
 In 1862, he traveled to Sierra Leone Colony and Protectorate and the Colony of Liberia.
 He supported the exploration of the Niger Valley by Martin Delany.
 After falling ill, Harris returned to Oberlin.
 Discovering that his wife's family had relocated to Terre Haute, Indiana in his absence, he quickly moved there to join them.